Cardiovascular Physiology Concepts

 Venous pressure is a term that represents the average blood pressure within the venous compartment.
 The term "central venous pressure" (CVP) describes the pressure in the thoracic vena cava near the right atrium (therefore CVP and right atrial pressure are essentially the same).
 CVP is an important concept in clinical cardiology because it is a major determinant of the filling pressure and therefore the preload of the right ventricle, which regulates stroke volume through the Frank-Starling mechanism.

-A change in CVP (DCVP) is determined by the change in volume (DV) of blood within the thoracic veins divided by the compliance (Cv) of the these veins according to the following equation:
+A change in CVP (ΔCVP) is determined by the change in volume (ΔV) of blood within the thoracic veins divided by the compliance (Cv) of the veins according to the following equation:

 It is important to note for a proper conceptual understanding that the compliance of the large thoracic veins (especially the vena cava) does not undergo large changes.
 Instead, the major site for venous compliance changes is smaller veins located outside of the thorax.
-These smaller veins are can undergo significant compliance changes.
-When the compliance of these veins decreases (e.g., by sympathetic nerve stimulation), constriction of these veins and the resulting increased pressure is transmitted up to the thoracic veins, which increases their volume and therefore pressure.
+These smaller veins can undergo large changes in compliance.
+When the compliance of veins decreases (e.g., by sympathetic nerve stimulation) causing venoconstriction, the pressure within the veins increases and this is transmitted up to the thoracic veins, which increases their volume and pressure.

 Factors Increasing Central Venous Pressure